Humans of Surgery

-Students and early years trainees regularly tell us that they are inspired by glimpses into the 'everyday' reality of surgery.
-This year, we are working with our members to showcase the real people working within surgery, and promoting the full breadth of rewarding careers available.
-If you are a surgeon, surgeon in training, or part of the surgical care team, you can get involved with our Twitter campaign, Humans of Surgery.
+Humans of Surgery is founded on real people working within surgery and being inspired by glimpses into the ‘everyday’ reality of their lives.
+We showcase our members who share their personal stories, insights and experiences, allowing us to delve into their surgical pathway and promote the full breadth of their rewarding careers.
+If you are a surgeon, surgeon in training or part of the surgical care team, you can get involved with our campaign, Humans of Surgery.
+Contact us at firstname.lastname@example.org or follow #humansofsurgery on Twitter.

 Ambika Chadha: Specialty Trainee in Oral & Maxillofacial Surgery